 Common Name (s): Mirabilis laevis (Benth.)
 Curran (= M. bigelovii) – desert wishbone-bush; M. multiflora (Torr.)
 A. Gray – wild four o’clock.

 Functional group and bloom season: Herbaceous perennials.
-M. laevis flowers from February to June; M. multiflora flowers from May to August (Murdock 2012 b, c).
+Mirabilis laevis flowers from February to June; M. multiflora flowers from May to August (Murdock 2012 b, c).

-Distribution in Mojave/Habitat: M. laevis grows throughout the Mojave Desert in rocky areas below 2300 m (Baldwin et al. 2002).
-M. multiflora is less widespread in this ecoregion, occurring mainly in the northeastern portion.
+Distribution in Mojave/Habitat: Mirabilis laevis grows throughout the Mojave Desert in rocky areas below 2300 m (Baldwin et al. 2002).
+Mirabilis multiflora is less widespread in this ecoregion, occurring mainly in the northeastern portion.
 It can be found in sandy/gravelly soils below 2500 m (Baldwin et al. 2002).

-Flower color and shape: M. laevis has variable flower colors from magenta to white (Murdock 2012b), and M. multiflora are magenta (Murdock 2012c).
+Flower color and shape: Mirabilis laevis has variable flower colors from magenta to white (Murdock 2012b), and M. multiflora are magenta (Murdock 2012c).
 Inflorescence is generally an umbel-like cluster with one flower per axil.
-Flower of M. multiflora is narrowly funnel shaped.
+The flower of M. multiflora is narrowly funnel shaped.

-Pollinator use: M. multiflora is recommended as a host plant for pollinator species in Nevada (Eldredge et al. 2013), but the specific pollinator species served by this plant were not specified.
-M. laevis is a larval host to Lithariapteryx jubarella Comstock moths; however, this moth species’ range is relatively small in the desert compared to the range of the the plant (Calscape.org 2020).
-M. multiflora is a confirmed larval host for both the Lithariapteryx jubarella Comstock moth and the L. abroniaeella Chambers moth (Calscape.org 2020; taxonomic authority for neither species confirmed by ITIS), but neither species has many confirmatory sightings.
-According to the HOSTS database, M. multiflora is a host species for Satyrium favonius J.E.
+Pollinator use: Mirabilis multiflora is recommended as a host plant for pollinator species in Nevada (Eldredge et al. 2013), but the specific pollinator species served by this plant were not specified.
+Mirabilis laevis is a larval host to Lithariapteryx jubarella Comstock moths; however, this moth species’ range is relatively small in the desert compared to the range of the plant (Calscape.org 2020).
+Mirabilis multiflora is a confirmed larval host for both the Lithariapteryx jubarella Comstock moth and the L. abroniaeella Chambers moth (Calscape.org 2020; taxonomic authority for neither species confirmed by ITIS), but neither species has many confirmatory sightings.
+According to the HOSTS database, Mirabilis multiflora is a host species for Satyrium favonius J.E.
 Smith butterflies and Heliodinidae moths (Robinson et al. 2010), although the former is not known from the region according to Lotts and Naberhaus (2017).
-M. multiflora is also important to nocturnal pollinators such as the white-lined sphinx moth (Hyles lineata) for which the plant provides nectar for the adults and food for the larvae (Hodges 1995; Robinson et al. 2010).
-Hyles lineata larvae may be eruptive in some years and observed crossing desert roads in great numbers (TCE – pers. obs.).
+Mirabilis multiflora is also important to nocturnal pollinators such as the white-lined sphinx moth (Hyles lineata) for which the plant provides nectar for the adults and food for the larvae (Hodges 1995; Robinson et al. 2010).
+Hyles lineata larvae may be eruptive in some years and observed crossing desert roads in great numbers (T. Esque, pers. obs.).

-Tortoise use: M. laevis has been reported in tortoise diets in the northeast and western Mojave Desert (Esque 1994, Jennings and Berry 2015; respectively).
+Tortoise use: Mirabilis laevis has been reported in tortoise diets in the northeast and western Mojave Desert (Esque 1994, Jennings and Berry 2015; respectively).
 Wishbone bush - M. laevis var. villosa (Kellog) Spellenb. (originally published as M. bigelovii in Jennings 1993) was the eighth most abundant species in diets and was observed in diets at one location in the west Mojave Desert (Jennings and Berry 2015).
 The congener M. multiflora occurred in diets in the northeast Mojave, and the variety pubescens, originally identified as M. multiflora var. pubescens S. Watson (=froebelli) by Burge and Bradley (1976) occurred in diets in southern Nevada.